ssunday/TicTacToeSinatra/README.md

 ## Description

-Allows two players to play Tic Tac Toe as a web app.
-Made using Sinatra and Ruby.
+Allows two players to play Tic Tac Toe as a web app, locally or online.
+Made using Sinatra and Ruby and deployed with Heroku.

 ### Installation